Music stand: Professional

 Professional orchestras, concert bands and big bands typically use heavy-duty stands that do not fold.
 The stands are typically colored or painted matte black so that they are not distracting.
-The shelf may be plastic or metal and is supported by a metal column.
 The shelf sometimes has an accessory ledge at the bottom for pencils, rosin (for string players), and other accessories.
 They have some type of tripod-style or quadruped-style base, or they have a heavy metal base, often circular.
 The metal column can be raised or lowered to put the shelf at the desired height.
-Some shelves have perforations to reduce the weight of the stand, an especially important consideration when a large number of stands need to be moved.
-To move 50-100 stands for a full orchestra, they are often loaded onto a heavy rack.
-A moving truck and movers usually deal with them.
+Some shelves have perforations to reduce the weight of the stand.

 Some musicians use professional stands for all of their rehearsals and gigs, even though this may mean making more trips to load their gear into the hall.
 They are more stable than folding stands, they are less likely to fall over outdoors, and they look more professional.

-Conducting Stands
+Conducting stands

 Very large, heavy-duty stands are available for conductors of orchestras, concert bands, choirs and big bands to hold their heavy, over-sized scores of music.
 These stands are typically not designed to be easily transportable, and they are usually intended for installation in a rehearsal hall or concert hall.
 A conductor's stand has to be able to be angled much flatter than an instrumentalist's stand, because the conductor reads from a large full-score, which contains the parts for all of the instruments.
 For some symphonies, the score can be both thick and heavy; to ensure that the stand is stable, a conducting stand needs to have a heavy, wide base and a sturdy platform for the score, called a desk.
 As with professional stands, some conducting stands have a narrow ledge at the bottom and some also have a storage pocket on the back where conductors can store their batons, handkerchiefs, reading glasses, and other accessories.

-Non-Portable
+Non-portable

 Musicians may have stands in their homes or music studios made of wood or metal which are not designed to be moved.
 Due to their weight and/or their delicate finishes, they are intended to be used in a single location.
 Some heavy stands are made of carved wood and feature bas relief carvings and inlay work.
 Other heavy stands are made of brass, and feature musical motifs such as treble clefs.
 Some of these stands are objects of art in their own right.